kimble4/CrossMgr/SprintTimer/helptxt/Menu-DataMgmt.md

 # DataMgmt

+## Add sprint manually

+Allows you to input new sprint timing data directly, eg. from a stopwatch or non-networked timing system.
+Useful for correcting grevious errors.

 ## Link to External Excel Data...
 Link to an external Excel file containing additional rider data.
 The import code is identical to that used by CrossMgr, though some data columns are not used by the SprintTimer application.
+The following is copied from the CrossMgr documentation:

 This option opens up a Wizard to configure a link to an Excel sheet.
 The Excel sheet must have a header row with the column names.
 The Wizard takes you through the following steps: